MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 4. At this time, the helper might request a session with full control of your device or choose only screen sharing.
 If they request full control, you can select the option to **Allow full control** or choose to **Decline the request**.
 Full control must be established before the help session starts.

-5. After establishing the type of session (full control or screen sharing), the session is established, and the helper can now assist in resolving any issues on the device.
+5. After establishing the type of session (full control or screen sharing), the session is established, and the helper can now help resolving any issues on the device.

 ### Provide help